Ahaan578/good-other-cars/README.md

 <h4> G80 price: about $57,100.</h4>

- <h4 allign="center"> This car is for people that are looking for soemthing affordable, luxurious and cheap compared to other luxurious . </h4>
+ <h4 allign="center"> This car is for people that are looking for soemthing affordable,
+   and something cheap compared to other cars.. </h4>

 <img src="genesis_g80.webp" width="400" height="200" />